richardcsuwandi/richardcsuwandi.github.io/_posts/2024-09-16-learn-with-a-goal.md

 If you find this post useful, please cite it as:

 <div class="citation-box">
 Suwandi, R. C. (Sep 2024).
-Learning With a Goal.
-Posterior Update. https://richardcsuwandi.github.io/blog/2024/learn-with-a-goal/.
+Learning With a Goal. https://richardcsuwandi.github.io/blog/2024/learn-with-a-goal/.
 </div>

 Or in BibTeX format: